System Design Space

 How to apply this in a team

-Build an architectural baseline: system context, critical workloads, SLO/SLA targets, and constraints.
+Build an architecture baseline: system context, critical workload profiles, SLO/SLA targets, and constraints.

-Run pillar-based reviews: capture risks, owners, expected impact, and priority.
+Run pillar-based reviews: capture risks, decision owners, expected impact, and priority.

 Create an improvement backlog: quick wins (up to 2 weeks), mid-term initiatives, and platform epics.